ibmdbanalytics/dashdb_analytic_tools/dashdblocal_notebooks/README.md

-Unlike the Spark notebooks in [jupyter/docker-stacks](https://github.com/jupyter/docker-stacks), there is no Apache Spark installation in the notebook container, Spark driver and executor processes run in the dashDB local Spark environment.
-The Spark applications can access dashDB data easily and efficiently and there are no versioning issues between Spark components running in different containers.
+Unlike the Spark notebooks in [jupyter/docker-stacks](https://github.com/jupyter/docker-stacks), there is no Apache Spark installation in the notebook container, all Spark driver and executor processes run in the dashDB local Spark environment.
+The Spark applications can access dashDB data easily and efficiently and you do not need to maintain version compatibility between Spark installations in multiple containers.

 Using this container requires a dashDB local installation where the integrated Spark support has been enabled.